sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 To minimize the steps, we will leverage a different workflow.

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> In either case, customers should evaluate the many options in Sigma against their own InfoSec, compliance and governance policies in order to make the best choices for their organizations.
-Sigma will be there to assist in these decisions at any time.
+<strong>IMPORTANT:</strong><br> In either case, customers should evaluate the many options in Sigma against their own InfoSec, compliance and governance policies, in order to make the best choices for their organizations.
+Sigma will be there to assist in these decisions, at any time.
 </aside>

-From Sigma / `Home` click the `+` Create New button and click `Dataset`:
+From Sigma / `Home` click the `+` Create New button and click `Workbook`:

 <img src="assets/accounttypes8.png" width="400"/>